dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 ### Platforms

-The code where memory safety really matters is in platforms, which I'm defining as anything that runs other untrusted code, manages an untrusted network, or communicates with untrusted hardware.
+The code where memory safety really matters is in platforms, which I'm defining as anything that manages _capabilities_---the permissions and access for another program or process to perform operations on some resource.
+A platform could be any program that runs other untrusted code, manages an untrusted network, or communicates with untrusted hardware.
 Some examples include operating systems, web browsers, virtual machine monitors (VMMs), hypervisors, and serverless worker cloud environments[^4].

-\TODO define capability
+In these cases, implementations using a memory safe languague for new code can expect to have [significantly fewer vulnerabilities][android-msl] than implementations that are unsafe by default.

 Breaking this down further, this is basically three types of programs that all manage some sort of capability:
 - **Programs with the specific purpose of running other people's code.**
-  Operating systems run arbitrary programs and apps of dubious provence and provide them capabilities, such as \TK.
-Web browsers do the same, but the code is implemented in Javascript and WebAssembly and the DOM, and isn't native.
+  Operating systems run arbitrary programs and apps of dubious provence and provide them capabilities, such as a clean memory region, and access to the filesystem, network, and TPM.
+Web browsers provide similar capabilities to websites, but the sites are implemented in Javascript and WebAssembly and the DOM, rather than as native binaries.
 - **Programs that need to manage external hardware** are also effectively providing a capability to other programs on the same device, and in some cases, also directly executing code or managing memory, but in a different